nikolovlazar/nextjs-clean-architecture/README.md

 ![Clean Architecture Diagram](./assets/clean-architecture-diagram.jpg)

 > [!Note]
 > 👆 I drew a simplified version of the [original Clean Architecture diagram](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 I simplified it in a way that makes more sense to me, and it's easier to comprehend.
-I hope it helps you too!
+I hope it helps you too.

 I strongly recommend you to read [the original article by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) if this is your first time hearing about Clean Architecture, but I'll try to summarize it for you below.